ramihmda/ramihmda.github.io/projects/3d-printing.md

 ## System Architecture
 I designed the control system around ROS2 to separate printer motion, pneumatic control, and user interaction into independent nodes.
 This decoupling keeps the printer’s G-code stream fast and stable while allowing real-time adjustment of extrusion parameters.

-- **Printer Node:** Streams G-code to the Prusa and handles motion execution and mold-aligned coordinate transforms.
+- **Printer Node:** Streams G-code to the Prusa i3 MK3S+ and handles motion execution and mold-aligned coordinate transforms.
 It also issues start/stop triggers to synchronize extrusion with movement.
-- **Dispenser Node:** Converts ROS commands into serial messages for the Nordson Ultimus V, using a dedicated worker loop to minimize pressure timing jitter.
+- **Dispenser Node:** Converts ROS commands into serial messages for the Nordson Ultimus V air dispenser, using a dedicated worker loop to minimize pressure timing jitter.
 - **GUI Node:** Provides real-time control for jogging, registration, and parameter tuning without interrupting the printer’s serial buffer.

 <figure class="align-center">